 \subsection{51 Pegasi}

 51 Pegasi (51 Peg) was the first exoplanet discovered using the RV method \citep{1995Natur.378..355M}.
-A quiet Sun-like star with low levels of stellar activity, it presents a single Keplerian signal with high SNR--a hot Jupiter.
-With enough data and reasonable sampling, the signal is straight-forward to detect, making it an ideal system to validate \emp, compare the efficiency of different samplers within the code, as well as comparing against a different exoplanet fitting tool, \juliet~\citep{2019MNRAS.490.2262E} in this case.
+A quiet Sun-like star with low levels of stellar activity, it presents a single Keplerian signal with high S/N, indicating the nature of a hot Jupiter.
+With enough data and reasonable sampling, the signal is straightforward to detect, making it an ideal system to validate \emp, compare the efficiency of different samplers within the code, as well as comparing against a different exoplanet fitting tool, \juliet~\citep{2019MNRAS.490.2262E} in this case.

 \paragraph{Stellar parameters and data:} 51 Peg is classified as a G2IV star with a visual magnitude of $V$=$5.46$, an optical colour of $B$-$V$=$0.67$, and an activity index of $\log{R'}{\mathrm{HK}}$=$-5.054$ \citep{2010ApJ...725..875I}.
-For this test, 256 LICK RV measurements are utilised, obtained from the Exoplanet Archive \footnote{http://exoplanetarchive.ipac.caltech.edu}, based on the work of \citet{2006ApJ...646..505B}.
+For this test, 256 LICK RV measurements were utilised, obtained from the Exoplanet Archive \footnote{http://exoplanetarchive.ipac.caltech.edu}, based on the work of \citet{2006ApJ...646..505B}.

-\paragraph{Benchmark discussion:} We first test the null hypothesis $0K$: a white-noise model comprising offset, jitter, and a linear trend.
-Then we test a model that adds a single Keplerian component ($1K$, \hyperref[eq:keplerian]{see Eq. \ref{eq:keplerian}}).
+\paragraph{Benchmark discussion:} We first tested the null hypothesis $0K$: a white-noise model comprising offset, jitter, and a linear trend.
+Then we tested a model that adds a single Keplerian component ($1K$; \hyperref[eq:keplerian]{see Eq. \ref{eq:keplerian}}).

 This benchmark is conducted in three modes, \emp~coupled with the \reddemc~sampler (emp-APT), \emp~with \dynesty~(emp-DNS), and \juliet~with \dynesty~(jul-DNS).
 The first comparison, emp-DNS with jul-DNS, seeks to validate \emp~as a fitting tool, as well as assess its performance.
 The second one, emp-APT with emp-DNS, validates the APT sampler \lnz~estimation, as well as its performance compared to DNS.
-Sampling efficiency is summarised by the effective samples per second, \texttt{enits} $\equiv \mathrm{ESS} / \mathrm{time}$, which reflects both sampling quality and computational cost.
-Each configuration is repeated 11 times, we report the mean and standard deviation across repeats.
+Sampling efficiency is summarised by the effective samples per second, \texttt{enits} $\equiv \mathrm{ESS} / \mathrm{time}$, which reflects both the sampling quality and computational cost.
+Each configuration was repeated 11 times, we reported the mean and standard deviation across repeats.